my5G/my5g.github.io/README.md

 # my5G Initiative

 The main objective of the my5G initiative is to make 5G software systems accessible also to non-experts.
-Moreover, the initiative is interested in allowing the use of software systems in a large variety of scenarios.
+Moreover, the initiative is interested in allowing the use of 5G software systems in a large variety of scenarios.
 Finally, my5G initiative aims to create a friendly environment for students, researchers, and practitioners to learn about and contribute to 5G software systems.

 <p align="center">
     <img src="my5Ginitiative.png" height="400"/>
 </p>

-The my5G initiative's development ecosystem comprises a virtual environment, i.e., virtual machines and containers.
-This environment can integrate a physical network (e.g., Software-Defined Radio - SDR) or operate only in an emulated mode.
-For example, the figure below shows some initiatives for the development of software involving the 5G core, Multi-access Edge Computing (MEC), 4G integrated, New-Generation Radio Access Network (NG-RAN), and non-3GPP (e.g., LoRa-RAN and WiFi-RAN).
+The figure below illustrates some 5G software systems under development or planned to be developed in the my5G iniative and how they can be integrated.
+The figure also illustrates some potencial scenarios in which my5G software can be used, such as integration of multiple access networks in a single 5G core, support for non-3GPP networks (including IoT, e.g., LoRa), emulation of 5G UE and gNB, among others.

 <p align="center">
     <img src="my5G-systems.png" height="600"/>